teaishealthy/uEludris/README.md

 bot framework.

 > **Warning**
-> Do not use this for anything but testing.
+> Do not use this for anything but testing, it is missing crucial features
+> such as rate limiting.

 ## Configuration